Maui Whale Season

 When can you see whales in Maui?

-Humpback whales can be seen as early as October with sightings increasing through November.
-December through March is considered whale season.
+Humpback whales can arrive as early as October, with sightings increasing through November.
+The official whale season runs from December through March.

 Why do humpback whales go to Hawaii?